ReduanNurLabid/BRACULA/README.md

-# BRACULA - Brown University Community Platform
+# BRACULA - BRAC University Community Platform

 BRACULA is a comprehensive community platform for Brown University students, providing features for social interaction, resource sharing, and campus engagement.